UbiquityDotNET/Llvm.NET/README.md

 ### Building Llvm.NET
 #### Pre-requsites
-* Download [LLVM source for 3.8.0 ](http://llvm.org/releases/3.8.0/llvm-3.8.0.src.tar.xz) (At this time LLVM is 3.8.0 )
+* Download [LLVM source for 3.8.1 ](http://llvm.org/releases/3.8.1/llvm-3.8.1.src.tar.xz) (At this time LLVM is 3.8.1 )
-  * You will need a tool to extract files from that archive format on Windows the recommended tool is [7zip](http://7-zip.org/)
+  * You will need a tool to extract files from that archive format.
+On Windows the recommended tool is [7zip](http://7-zip.org/)
 * Build of LLVM libraries
 To Build the LLVM libraries you can use the [BuildLlvmWithVS](https://github.com/NETMF/Llvm.NET/blob/dev/src/LibLLVM/BuildLlvmWithVS.cmd) command script provided.
-This script should be placed into the root of your LLVM 3.8 source tree.
+This script should be placed into the root of your LLVM source tree.
 Run BuildLlvmWithVS from an elevated command prompt to build the required LLVM libraries and create a registry entry so that the Llvm.NET projects can find the pre-built libraries.
 (NOTE: On a typical developer machines the full LLVM build takes approximately 6 hours so letting it run overnight or when you are otherwise away from your computer is usually a good idea.
 Fortunately this only needs to be done once for a given release of LLVM.)